StackStorm/st2docs/docs/source/packs.rst

 When installing a pack, a Python virtual environment is created using the Python binary defined by the ``actionrunner.python_binary`` config option.
-By default, the same Python 2.7.x binary which is used by all the |st2| components and services is used for pack virtual environments (a lot of Python actions in packs only support Python 2 right now).
+By default, the same Python 2.7.x binary which is used by all the |st2| components and services is used for pack virtual environments (majority of the packs in the Exchange only support Python 2 right now).

 If for some reason you want to use Python 3 for running your pack Python actions, you can do that by passing ``--python3`` flag to the ``st2 pack install`` command (e.g. ``st2 pack install libcloud